Home > Lock Apps > How to Lock Apps on Mac Easily and Effectively

 select app to lock

-6. Scroll down the list until you see the app that you’d like to block access to.
-Click this app, and the app will be locked immediately.
+6. Scroll down the list to find the app you’d like to lock, or use the search field.
+Select the app.
+Then it will be locked immediately.

 To unlock the app, any person, including you, will need to enter the password.
 If the wrong password is entered, the app will still be inaccessible.
 Therefore, unauthorized access to the app can be effectively prevented.
 All accesses to a locked app, successful or failed, will be recorded in Activity Report.

-To make the lock harder to bypass, this tool allows you to add an extra layer of security.
-You can click Configure Extra Security in the Select Applications to Lock window and then download Extra Security.
+AppLocker allows you to Configure Extra Security to prevent bypassing the lock.
+Just click Configure Extra Security in the Select Applications to Lock window.
+Then download Extra Security.

 Method 3.
-How to lock third-party apps on Mac with Disk Utility
+How to lock apps on Mac with Disk Utility

 1. On your Mac, open Disk Utility.
 You can usually find it in the Utility folder, or directly search for it using Spotlight.